Cinnamon and Kale

 Optional ingredients

-If you like, you can also add half a cup of chopped walnuts, or half a cup of sultanas.
+If you like, you can also add half a cup of chopped walnuts which complement the slightly nutty flavour of the oats.
+Or add half a cup of sultanas for extra natural sweetness.
 You can also used mixed spice rather than cinnamon and allspice if you prefer.
-Or try alternative spices such as ground clove or cardamom.
+Or try alternative spices such as ground cloves, ginger or cardamom.

 Processing oats and other ingredients